avue7/GetWinAppsInfoAndTroubleshoot/README.md

    (Options below will affect all users or new users)<br />
    e.
 Uninstall an app for all users on current workstation. <br />
    e.
 Check if app is staged at the provisioned OS level for new users on current workstation or computer. <br />
    f.
-Stage an app at provisioned OS level for new users of current workstation or computer.
-(TODO) <br />
+Stage an app at provisioned OS level for new users of current workstation or computer (TODO). <br />
    g.
 Uninstall/unstage an app for the provisioned OS level for new users. <br />

  For elevated commands within the current user's context, I've found creating another script and having it called from the